veerasekhar9298/timeSeries-frontEnd/README.md

 --> git clone the Repository.\
 --> open the terminal and navigate into the Repo Folder .\
---> And run the command `npm install` it will install alll the required dependencies./ --> then run the command `npm start`.\
+--> And run the command `npm install` it will install alll the required dependencies.\
+--> then run the command `npm start`

 ## Available Scripts